This picture has been shared online but also in exhibits, documentaries and other situations as a genuine Victorian advert for Asthma Cigarettes.

 When I first saw this advertisement I immediately knew something wasn’t quite right.

-Purely visually speaking it just isn’t a real Victorian enamel sign, it is not embossed, painted on or even printed onto the enamel, it just doesn’t look like a proper enamel sign.
+Purely visually speaking it isn’t a real Victorian enamel sign, it is not embossed, painted on or even printed onto the enamel, it is a picture of an enamel sign, but not a actual sign.

-There are also a lot of perfectly straight lines in the image, which is possible in a real antique sign but almost impossible on a scan or photo of such a sign.
+There are also a lot of perfectly straight lines in the image, which is possible in a real antique sign of course but very difficult to achieve when you are taking a photo of a sign..

 There actually were Asthma cigarettes back then, yes they were a real thing.

-This may sound weird to us, which may explain the popularity of this sign, but administrating medication through smoking (inhalation therapy) is not that unusual and of course Marijuana cigarettes are still used for the benefits they offer people suffering from certain conditions to this day.
+This may sound weird to us and that may explain the popularity of this sign, but administrating medication through smoking (inhalation therapy) is not that unusual and of course Marijuana cigarettes are still used for the benefits they offer people suffering from certain conditions to this day.

 As I was researching this add I started focusing on “Dr. Batty”, why did his face seem familiar to me?

-No not the actual man or his ghost, but the image of his face.
+No not the actual man or his ghost, unfortunately, but the image of his face.

-As a historian, time traveller and general collector of old stuff I’ve got quite a large collection of all sorts of things.
+As a historian, time traveller and general collector of old stuff I’ve gathered quite a large collection of all sorts of peculiar artefacts.

 And in my kitchen on a shelf I found the good doctor staring at me from the label of an old bottle;